RohitVerma882/XUnlockTool/README.md

 # XUnlockTool

-A tool for unlocking the bootloader of Xiaomi devices.
+A Tool for unlocking the bootloader of Xiaomi devices.

 ## Todo
 - Improve Readme & documentation